Temporal Test-Time Adaptation with State-Space Models: Experimental Details

 \paragraph{CoTTA} \citep{wang2022continual} We use the same optimizer as used during training (Adam optimizer \cite{kingma2014adam}).
 For hyperparameter optimization we follow the parameter suggestions by \citet{wang2022continual} and conduct a grid search for the learning rate ($\{1e^{-3}, 1e^{-4},1e^{-5},1e^{-6},1e^{-7}\}$), EMA factor ($\{0.99, 0.999, 0.9999\}$) and restoration factor ($\{0, 0.001, 0.01, 0.1\}$).
 Following \cite{wang2022continual}, we determine the augmentation confidence threshold by the 5\% percentile of the softmax prediction confidence from the source model on the source images.
 For the well-studied CIFAR-10-C dataset, we follow the setting of \citet{wang2022continual} and use Adam optimizer with learning rate $1e-3$.
 The EMA factor is set to $0.999$, the restoration factor is $0.01$ and the augmentation confidence threshold is $0.92$.

-\paragraph{SHOT} \citep{liang2020we} We perform a grid search for the learning rate over $\{1e-3, 1e-4\}$ and for $\beta$, the scaling factor for the loss terms, over $\{0.1, 0.3\}$.
+\paragraph{SHOT} \citep{liang2020we} We perform a grid search for the learning rate over $\{1e^{-3}, 1e^{-4}\}$ and for $\beta$, the scaling factor for the loss terms, over $\{0.1, 0.3\}$.

-\paragraph{SAR} \citep{niu2023towards} We conduct a grid search over the learning rate selecting among $\{1e-2, 1e-3, 1e-4, 0.00025\}$.
+\paragraph{SAR} \citep{niu2023towards} We conduct a grid search over the learning rate selecting among $\{1e^{-2}, 1e^{-3}, 1e^{-4}, 0.00025\}$.
 Like the authors, we compute the $E_0$ threshold as a function of number of classes $0.4 \times \ln K $, use SDG, a moving average factor of 0.9, and the reset threshold of 0.2.
-The updated layers include all of batch, group, and layer normalization where present in the source model.
+While \citep{niu2023towards} apply SAR only to models with layer or group normalization and update those layers, we also evaluate SAR on source architectures with batch normalization, following prior work \citep{zhao2023pitfalls}.
+As noted in \citep{niu2023towards}, BN layers are less effective for small batch sizes, which accounts for the reduced performance of SAR in this setting (\Cref{fig:batch_sizes,tab:batch_size1}).